Nordstrom/chefdk_bootstrap/README.md

 export no_proxy='localhost,127.0.0.1,example.com'
 ```

-If you are using Bash, the chefdk_bootstrap script will write your environment variables to your `~/.bash_profile`.
+The ChefDK_bootstrap script will write your environment variables to your `~/.bash_profile`.

 *If you are using a different shell, you will need to export these environment variables in your shell startup file (e.g. `.zshrc`).*